Hi. I’m R. Adam Davidson. Thank you for coming to this place. Join me for a moment:

-Emily and I have 3 kids.
-Our home is in beautiful Southwest Michigan, which also happens to be the home of Renovation Church (formerly known as Portage Free Methodist Church) which happens to have me as Lead Pastor.
+Me and my three kids make our home in Southwest Michigan, which also happens to be the home of Renovation Church (formerly known as Portage Free Methodist Church) which happens to have me as Lead Pastor.
 Hi.
 I’m Pastor Adam.
-You can call me that, or just Adam.
+You can call me that, or just Adam is fine.

 I always enjoy the privilege of speaking at camps, conferences, workshops, and the like.
 Family camps, youth camps, seminars — I do like to talk.
 It’s true.
 And I like to teach.
 Also true.
 In fact, I even get to teach classes in Communication, Leadership, and Non Profit Management at Cornerstone University.
 Portage is our home, yet I am blessed to be able to teach and minister in a variety of places as the schedule allows.

 In 2020 I started CoachMyPreaching.com as a way to come alongside pastors to coach them in the art of public speaking and communicating courageously.
 You can find out more at the aforementioned website (remember? it was CoachMyPreaching.com).